pebblesandweeds/cpu_matmul/docs/source/cpu_matmul_blog.rst

 This approach provides insight into algorithm design for real-world, cache-sensitive computations.

+Benchmarking Environment
+''''''''''''''''''''''''

 Building on our choice of matrix size, we conducted our benchmarks on an AWS c7a.32xlarge instance.
 This instance features an AMD EPYC 9R14 processor with 2 sockets, 64 cores per socket, totaling 128 cores without simultaneous multithreading.
-Notably, it has a 512MB L3 cache, which, while substantial, is still smaller than our total working set size of about 805MB.
-This configuration allows us to observe the interplay between cache utilization and main memory access, providing performance metrics that reflect real-world scenarios for large-scale matrix multiplication on high-performance computing infrastructure.
+Notably, it has a 512MB L3 cache, which, while substantial, is still smaller than our total working set size of about 805MB (three 268MB matrices).
+This configuration allows us to observe the interplay between cache utilization and main memory access, as significant portions of the working set can reside in cache during computation, but not the entire problem simultaneously.
+By using this high-performance computing infrastructure, we can obtain performance metrics that reflect real-world scenarios for large-scale matrix multiplication, where careful cache management becomes crucial for optimal performance.

 *Code Structure and Organization*
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^